 Don’t worry if you have a preference for one of both options, on the way back from the island in the afternoon you will get the other one you haven’t had in the morning.
 This means, you either go to Isla Saona by speed boat and come back by catamaran or you will start with the catamaran and have the speed boat in the afternoon.

-While on the island, all Isla Saona tour companies of the standard excursion usually offer you a marvelous stretch of beach (I have been there twice with different tours and it was always amazing), a simple buffet lunch, free drinks (usually just soft drinks and rum, sometimes also beer) and time to enjoy, relax, sunbath and swim.
+While on the island, all Isla Saona tour companies of the standard excursion usually offer you a marvelous stretch of beach (I have been there three times with different tours and it was always amazing), a simple buffet lunch, free drinks (usually just soft drinks and rum, sometimes also beer) and time to enjoy, relax, sunbath and swim.

 You can check out some Saona Island tour options from Punta Cana here:

-Expect to pay between 75 and 100 USD for tours starting and ending in Punta Cana, some promotions are starting for as low as 60 USD per person.
+Expect to pay between 70 and 100 USD for Saona Island tours starting and ending in Punta Cana, some promotions are starting for as low as 60 USD per person.

 Discovery and/or premium excursions to Isla Saona

-Depending on your needs, it might be a good idea to spend a little extra money on your tour to Isla Saona as the standard tour is just a basic tour.
+Depending on your needs, it might be a good idea to spend a little extra money on your Isla Saona tour as the standard excursion is just a basic tour.
 Fun (rum), sun and beach are the main ideas here, but if you would like to cruise in style or see different parts of Saona Island, another tour might be a good idea.